 - Parental drug or alcohol abuse is present in 61% of infants in foster care.
-Parents contemplating adoption a baby from foster care should assume that the infant has had prenatal exposure to drug and/or alcohol.
+Parents contemplating adoption a baby from foster care should assume that the infant has had prenatal exposure to drugs and/or alcohol.

 - Over half of the families whose babies are in foster care report having difficulty paying for necessities.
 (57%)

 - Many babies available for adoption from foster care are part of a sibling group.